phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 900162
+#Total Number of Tweets: 1944533
-#Number of Clinton Tweets: 586187
+#Number of Trump Tweets: 900792
-#Number of Sanders Tweets: 246725
+#Number of Clinton Tweets: 586561
-#Number of Rubio Tweets: 239775
+#Number of Sanders Tweets: 246973
-#Number of Carson Tweets: 153860
+#Number of Rubio Tweets: 240237
-#Number of Bush Tweets: 107126
+#Number of Carson Tweets: 153999
-#Total Number of Tweets:
+#Number of Bush Tweets: 107260
 ---